 If you consider developing a software-as-a-service (SaaS) platform, data safety should be your priority from day one.
-This article outlines major SaaS security issues and offers practical tips to prevent them.
+This article outlines major SaaS security risks and offers practical tips to mitigate them.
 A downloadable checklist of best practices for comprehensive SaaS security comes as a bonus.

 Onix’s experts can also advise you on data security and other aspects of SaaS product development, build or help build a secure SaaS product for you, or improve the safety of your existing system using the wealth of our experience.